KaliedaRik/Scrawl-canvas/README.md

 Version 8.0.0 (alpha) - 25 June 2019

-Scrawl-canvas is  JavaScript library which adds an API for handling and manipulating HTML5 <canvas> elements in the DOM.
+Scrawl-canvas is  JavaScript library which adds an API for handling and manipulating HTML5 &lt;canvas> elements in the DOM.

-Developed by Rik Roots: rik.roots@rikworks.co.uk Scrawl-canvas website: http://scrawl.rikweb.org.uk (currently running on Scrawl-canvas v6)
+Developed by Rik Roots: rik.roots@rikworks.co.uk

+Scrawl-canvas website: http://scrawl.rikweb.org.uk (currently running on Scrawl-canvas v6)